-That surely brought a smile to my face, when I think about all the millions and billions of currency that have been spent to keep us young, take away the wrinkles and stop the ageing process.
-Imagine if you will, if that money had been spent on ensuring that life was lived?
+That surely brought a smile to my face, when I think about all the millions and billions of currency that have been spent to keep us young, take away the wrinkles, and stop the aging process.
+Imagine if you will if that money had been spent on ensuring that life was lived?

 I am often amused at the idle conversation at a dinner party – where the discussion is usually centered around who has had what work done.
 Quite frankly I can’t see the attraction, but then I guess I have more important things to think about, like the content of the next article or how I am going to assist a client with getting BEE compliant or assist them with getting the most benefit out of being a VAT vendor.

 Perhaps that is because I have gotten to that place in my life where it’s not the “what I look like” that is important, but rather “who I have become” and what I want to achieve that takes precedence.

 I have made peace with my bulging midriff, and my breasts that have lost the battle to gravity, and my ‘crock’ knee that was abused during my youth when I played a lot of sport.
 So what if I can’t (or perhaps won’t even attempt) to run the four-minute mile, or that I have grey streaks in my hair or that I have laughter lines around my eyes – they are all earned and deserved!

 Rather think about the battles that I have fought and won!
 Things like making a difference in the lives of individuals, playing it forward, and giving back.
 Think about the journey that I have taken where I have grown as an individual and a person (yes and around the midriff too).
 Think about the person who has challenged the universe and come out the other end – positive and with a purpose in life.